edwardthev/categorical-sectional/readme.md

 Properly terminate the red and blue tap wires at the end of the strand, I reccomend a terminating butt connector.

-Leave the read and blue wire at the start of the strand for the moment.
+Leave the red and blue wire at the start of the strand for the moment.

 ### The Power Supply

-**TO BE UPDATED**
+**Don't get hurt, if you're not comfortable with electricity, ask a friend!!**

+Mount the power supply on the back of your board, prefereably in a place that gets a good airflow and isn't touching other cables.

 ### The Raspberry Pi